hasithperera/RocksatX-WVU/Docs/FPGA direct programming.md

 	- [ ] isolate Digital pins
 	- [ ] work with DMA memory
 - New git repo to keep the FPGA source code [here](https://github.com/hasithperera/Rocksat-FPGA/) (private repo, no intention of collaboration here. purely documentation and recovery)
+#### Slow ADC pins

+- Analog 3: U13 (why two pins)
+- `red_pitaya_pdm` module is setting the outputs
+- [ ] find documentation on operation
+- [ ] Draw block diagram
+- internal ams commands are based on having this module loaded
+- `monitor -ams` gives access to internal temp on SoC and internal voltage references
+- [ ] Find a way to isolate one analog3 Pin from this interface.
+	- alternate methods of DAC for LP may be needed
+	- [ ] Tune python for look dealy to change sweep time for 900 ms. #task #Nilay